Comprised of Hitachi Maxell, Ltd., Koninklijke Philips Electronics N.V.,

 high-definition video, multi-channel audio, and data in a single digital

 interface to provide crystal-clear digital quality over a single cable.

 With over 4B HDMI-enabled devices having shipped since 2003, HDMI technology

 has extended into an increasingly wide array of devices, applications,

 and industries, including cell phones, tablets, automobiles and commercial

 applications such digital signage and airport installations.

-HDMI Licensing, LLC is the licensing agent responsible for administering
+HDMI Licensing Administrator, Inc. is the licensing agent responsible for administering

 the licensing of the HDMI Specification, promoting HDMI technology and

 providing education on the benefits of the HDMI interface to retailers